suxess-it/kubriX/docs/oss/installation/production.md

 Think about how you want to deal with

-- DNS resolution (kubriX works best with DNS provider supported by `external-secrets`)
+- DNS resolution (kubriX works best with DNS provider supported by `external-dns`)
 - TLS certificates (kubriX uses `cert-manager` for creating certificates, typically via ACME protocol)
 - Persistent Storage integration (S3 for observability data and backups, ...)
 - Git-Server, Git-Server Repo/Group structure